 What users say about Supernormal app

-"I love using Supernormal app, especially because I usually spend way too much time writing emails after meetings.
-Since Supernormal app automatically drafts post-meeting emails without me having to prompt it, it’s saved me hours every week.
+"I love using Supernormal, especially because I usually spend way too much time writing emails after meetings.
+Since Supernormal automatically drafts post-meeting emails without me having to prompt it, it’s saved me hours every week.
 It’s honestly been a total game changer.” - Verified User, G2

 Should you record every meeting, and what do you actually need?